Space for Life

 Space for Life (Espace pour la vie) is a museum district in Montreal, Quebec, Canada.
-It brings together the city's four most prominent natural museums: the Montreal Biodome and the Rio Tinto Alcan Planetarium, situated in Montreal's Olympic Park, and the Montreal Botanical Garden and Montreal Insectarium, in the adjacent Maisonneuve Park.
+It consists of five natural museums: the Biosphere, Biodome, Planetarium, Botanical Garden and Insectarium.

 Space for Life was established in 2011 as a successor body to Montreal Nature Museums.
 It describes itself as the largest natural sciences complex in Canada.
 As of 2013, its executive director is Charles-Mathieu Brunelle and Montreal executive committee member Manon Gauthier is responsible for its political oversight.